This is a quinolone antibiotic that treats infections and is given to people who have been exposed to anthrax.

 Levaquin, Levaquin Leva-pakThere may be other brand names for this medicine.

 When This Medicine Should Not Be Used

 This medicine is not right for everyone.
-You should not receive this medicine if you had an allergic reaction to levofloxacin or to similar medicines.
+Do not use if you had an allergic reaction to levofloxacin or similar medicines.

 How to Use This Medicine